keyasinghkya/keyasinghkya.github.io/content/projects/teaching/seeds-workshop.md

 day 1:
   - introduction to my practise, the workshop, tools/softwares to use
   - introduction to OBS/resolume
-  - we watch and listen to the materials that have been collected
+  - we watch and listen to the material that has been collected (the focus was on the land art piece being developed by the residents)
   - thinking about possible live interventions
       - live camera
-      - using midi keyboard to trigger clips/effects
+      - using MIDI keyboard to trigger clips/effects

 day 2:
   - working on spatial composition and dramaturgy of our AV set